dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/lancedb.md

 ## Using an Adapter to Specify Columns to Vectorise

+Out of the box, LanceDB will act as a normal database.
+To use LanceDB's embedding facilities, you'll need to specify which fields you'd like to embed in your dlt resource.

 The `lancedb_adapter` is a helper function that configures the resource for the LanceDB destination:

 ```py